A crash course in Bayesian mixed models with brms (Lesson 3)

 • Patterns of variation in space and time can cause this assumption to be wrong

-Two ways to model data correlated in space and time
+One way to model data correlated in space or time

 • Within the framework of a GLMM, we can model a residual covariance structure